Aider-AI/aider/docs/unified-diffs.md

 Aider now asks GPT-4 Turbo to use
 [unified diffs](https://www.gnu.org/software/diffutils/manual/html_node/Example-Unified.html)
 to edit your code.
-This massively reduces GPT-4 Turbo's bad habit of "lazy" coding, where it writes half completed code filled with comments like "...add logic here...".
+This massively improves GPT-4 Turbo's performance on a complex benchmark and significantly reduces its bad habit of "lazy" coding, where it writes code filled with comments like "...add logic here...".

-Aider also has a new benchmarking suite designed to both provoke and quantify lazy coding.
+Aider also has a new "laziness" benchmark suite designed to both provoke and quantify lazy coding.
 It consists of
-39 python refactoring tasks,
+89 python refactoring tasks
-which tend to make GPT-4 Turbo very lazy, often resulting in comments like
+which tend to make GPT-4 Turbo very lazy.
-"...include the original method body...".
+On these tasks it often produces comments like "...include the original method body...".

 This new laziness benchmark produced the following results with `gpt-4-1106-preview`:

-- **GPT-4 Turbo only scored 15% as a baseline** using aider's existing "SEARCH/REPLACE block" edit format.
+- **GPT-4 Turbo only scored 20% as a baseline** using aider's existing "SEARCH/REPLACE block" edit format.
+It output "lazy comments" on 12 of the tasks.
-- **Aider's new unified diff edit format raised the score to 65%**.
+- **Aider's new unified diff edit format raised the score to 61%**.
+Using this format reduced laziness by 3X, with GPT-4 Turbo only using lazy comments on 4 of the tasks.
-- **No benefit from the user being blind, without hands, tipping $2000 or fearing truncated code trauma.** These widely circulated folk remedies performed no better than baseline when added to the system prompt with aider's SEARCH/REPLACE edit format.
-Including *all* of them still only scored at 15%
+- **It's worse to prompt that the user is blind, without hands, will tip $2000 and fears truncated code trauma.** These widely circulated folk remedies performed worse on the benchmark when added to the baseline SEARCH/REPLACE and new unified diff editing formats.
+These prompts did *slightly* reduce the amount of laziness, but at a large cost to successful benchmark outcomes.

 The older `gpt-4-0613` also did better on the laziness benchmark using unified diffs: